scrapy-plugins/scrapy-playwright/README.md

         title = await page.title()  # "Example Domain"
         await page.close()
         return {"title": title}

+    async def errback(self, failure):
+        page = failure.request.meta["playwright_page"]
+        await page.close()
 ```

 **Notes:**

 * In order to avoid memory issues, it is recommended to manually close the page
   by awaiting the `Page.close` coroutine.
+* Be careful about leaving pages unclosed, as they count towards the limit set by
+  `PLAYWRIGHT_MAX_PAGES_PER_CONTEXT`.
+It's recommended to set a Request errback to
+  make sure pages are closed even if a request fails.
 * Any network operations resulting from awaiting a coroutine on a `Page` object
   (`goto`, `go_back`, etc) will be executed directly by Playwright, bypassing the
   Scrapy request workflow (Scheduler, Middlewares, etc).